Chart Color Schemes

 Educational achievement in Avoca Beach places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Avoca Beach is notably higher than broader averages.
-Specifically, 34.2% of residents aged 15 and above have university qualifications, compared to 20.8% in the SA4 region and 25.7% in the SA3 area.
-Bachelor degrees are most common at 24.1%, followed by postgraduate qualifications (6.7%) and graduate diplomas (3.4%).
-Vocational credentials are also prevalent, with 36.0% of residents aged 15 and above holding such qualifications – advanced diplomas account for 14.2% and certificates for 21.8%.
+Avoca Beach has a notably high level of educational attainment among its residents aged 15 and above, with 34.2% holding university qualifications compared to the broader SA4 region's 20.8% and the SA3 area's 25.7%.
+This indicates a significant educational advantage for the area, potentially opening up opportunities in knowledge-based fields.
+Bachelor degrees are the most common at 24.1%, followed by postgraduate qualifications (6.7%) and graduate diplomas (3.4%).
+Vocational credentials are also prominent, with 36.0% of residents aged 15 and above holding such qualifications – advanced diplomas account for 14.2% while certificates make up 21.8%.

 Frequently Asked Questions - Education